-From this month to year’s end, foreign cruise ships are planning a total of 236 voyages -- 161 voyages at Jeju Port, 53 voyages at Busan Port and 22 voyages at Incheon Port.
-Thus it is expected that cruise ship tourists will break through two million beyond the original target of 1.5 million.
+By the end of 2016, foreign cruise ships are planning a total of 236 itineraries -- 161 at Jeju, 53 at Busan and 22 at Incheon.
+It is expected that cruise ship tourists will break through two million beyond the original target of 1.5 million.

-The Ministry of Maritime Affairs and Fisheries explained that if cruise ship tourists top two million this year, it will create over two trillion won in economic effects in port of call areas when taking into account the fact that a foreign cruise ship tourist spent US$886 in such areas on average.
+The Ministry of Maritime Affairs and Fisheries explained that if cruise tourists top 2 million in 2016, it will create over 2 trillion won in economic effects in call port regions when taking into account the fact that a foreign cruise tourist spent USD 886 in such areas on average.

-The ministry analyzed that the construction of infrastructure will lead to an increase in entries of large cruise ships which weigh more than 100,000 tons and ultimately, a spike in the number of cruise ship tourists.
+The ministry analyzed that the construction of infrastructure will lead to an increase in entries of large cruise vessels which weigh more than 100,000 GT tons and ultimately, a spike in the number of cruise ship tourists.